grafana/loki/docs/sources/configuration/_index.md

 # CLI flag: -ingester.query-store-max-look-back-period
 [query_store_max_look_back_period: <duration> | default = 0]

-# Forget ingesters having hearbeat timestamps older than `ring.kvstore.heartbeat_timeout`
+# Forget about ingesters having heartbeat timestamps older than `ring.kvstore.heartbeat_timeout`.
-# It is equivalent to clicking on `/ring` `forget` button in the UI: the ingester is removed from the ring
+# This is equivalent to clicking on `/ring` `forget` button in the UI: the ingester is removed from the ring.
-# It is useful when you are pretty sure that unhealthy nodes won't come back (ex: not using stateful sets or equivalent)
+# A useful setting when you are sure that an unhealthy node won't return.
+An example is when not
+# using stateful sets or the equivalent.
-# You may use `memberlist.rejoin_interval` > 0 to handle network partition cases when using memberlist
+# You may use `memberlist.rejoin_interval` > 0 to handle network partition cases when using a memberlist.
 # CLI flag: -ingester.autoforget-unhealthy
 [autoforget_unhealthy: <boolean> | default = false]